stefanoamorelli/doory/1part.md

 [image]

-After the Raspberry PI detects user's mood, it sends an HTTP post to the XXX board API endpoint containing RGB values.
+After the Raspberry PI detects user's mood, it sends an HTTP post to the FRDM-K64F board API endpoint containing RGB values.
 For testing purposes we used the following settings:

 | Detected mood | R | G | B | Color shown |
 | ------------- | - | - | - | ----------- |